 The body corporate had the option to remove the sunroom itself and recover the costs of doing that from the lot owner.
 There is a power in the body corporate legislation to do that.
 However, access would be needed to the lot and behind the fence to demolish the sunroom, which was not practical and would result in the need to make a further application seeking access.

-On Brendan’s advice the body corporate instructed MBA Lawyers to do three things, which were successfully achieved/obtained.
+On MBA’s advice the body corporate instructed MBA Lawyers to do three things, which were successfully achieved/obtained.